ImGilbes/IdM_Knowledge_Base/README.md

 20. Replace T and F with checkmarks and crosses (but if possible only in the css) ✅
 21. style filters menu ✅
 22. solve issue with row filtering and new content of the cells ✅
+23. You might wanna rethink how connections are made

+---
+When you add a new entity you have to:
+1. add the button in index and rename the ids
+2. add it to connections map
+3. add it to cleanup_df